google/apps_script_tools/README.md

 the script without needing to publish it.

 1. Create a saved version of the script you want to use as a shared library.
 (File -> Manage versions).
-1. Create a bound script ("Tools" -> "Script Editor" from within a open file (document, spreadsheet, ...).
+1. Create a bound script: "Tools" -> "Script Editor" from within a open file (document, spreadsheet, ...).
 2. Save the project and give it a name.
 3. Link the uploaded script as shared library: Resources -> Libraries -> Add a library.
   Don't forget to enable the "Development mode".
 This way uploads to the script are immediately visible to you (but not other users).

-Once that's in place, on just needs to forward functions to the shared library.
+Once that's in place, one just needs to forward functions to the shared library.
 For example, the following bound script forwards the `onOpen` and `hello` functions from the bound script to the shared library (imported with the identifier "dart"):